 Art Studio, M.F.A.

-Portfolio: Please upload a digital portfolio of 20 images of recent work and an identifying list of works, as a single .pdf document.
-Works should reflect your proposed major and minor areas of concentration.
-(The photographic quality of images will affect the evaluation of your application.)
+- Portfolio: Please upload a digital portfolio of 20 images of recent work and an identifying list of works, as a single .pdf document.
+Applicants are encouraged to include their strongest artwork.

 Note: Successful applicants to the graduate programs in Studio Art typically have an undergraduate GPA of 2.50 or higher on a 4.00 scale.
 This number is provided as a guideline; meeting the minimum GPA does not guarantee admission.
 All parts of an application are carefully considered in admissions decisions.